-The current work of Kim Druker Stockwell focuses on the White Mountains of Bethlehem, New Hampshire.
-Painting en plein air, the paintings are less about rocks and trees as color and light.
-The patterns created by the different species of plants and trees are reflected on her canvas in a series of playful lines and swipes of pallet knives toying with appearance and reality.
+The White Mountains of New Hampshire are a frequent subject for Kim.
+Painting en plein air, the work is less about rocks and trees as color and light.
+The patterns created by the natural, rugged beauty are reflected on her canvases in a series of graceful brush strokes and scrapes of pallet knives toying with appearance and reality.

 A walk in the wood shows us nature is multi-layered with mud, rock, trees, animals and the effects of weather (and humans) contributing to and erasing, or partially erasing the layers.
 Kim’s paintings are built up with paint that is rubbed in, scraped off, and painted over, mimicking nature’s life cycle process.
-The result is a depth of space and the unique quality of color that will not be found in a tube.
+The result is a complexity of space and the unique quality of color that will not be found in a tube.

 Her most recent series of place, the Boston series begins with a walk in the snow with her father during COVID.
 Last February, 2021, the city had a delightful snow fall.
 Thanks to the elegant lighting of both the Public Garden and the Commonwealth Avenue Mall, Kim and her Dad took several magical photos.
 It is from those that she paints this series.
 Kim strives to capture the fairytale glow of the yellow lights and the purple snow, the lack of people in a city and the quiet of freshly fallen snow.

 Cold wax, "oops" house paint from her local hardware store, gesso, and oil paint are brought together to create Kim's abstract series.
 Sometimes with a particular place in mind, and sometimes with a pattern she needs to explore, the focus is always on color and texture.